Düsseldorf: Düsseldorf's cartwheeler

 Düsseldorf's cartwheeler (Düsseldorfer Radschläger) is said to be the city's oldest tradition.
 There are different theories about its origin.
 The cartwheeler symbol appears on souvenirs, and many things in Düsseldorf owe their names to the cartwheeler.

 Cartwheelers can be found at several fountains within the city and near many small landmarks.
 The most famous is Cartwheeler's Fountain on Burgplatz (de).
 The fountain was designed by Alfred Zschorsch in 1954 and donated by Heimatverein Düsseldorfer Jonges, which is a club devoted to the maintenance of local and regional traditions.
 Other cartwheelers can be found decorating storm drains and the door knocker of the Church of Lambertus, designed by Friedrich Becker.
 Becker also created the cartwheeler in front of the Schadow Arcades.

 The tradition has been kept alive by the Alde Düsseldorfer Bürgergesellschaft von 1920 e.
 V., a society founded in 1920, which organised the first cartwheeler competition on 17 October 1937.
 This event has been held annually since 1971.
 Formerly held on Königsallee, since 2006 it has taken place on the Rheinwerft, near the Old Town.
 In an art project Radschläger-Kunst (Cartwheeler Art) launched in 2001, over 100 cartwheeler sculptures were designed by various artists.
 They were positioned around the city centre.
 Some of the sculptures have been auctioned off to companies and private owners.

-Christmas market

-Every Christmas, the city of Düsseldorf uses the city centre to host one of the largest Christmas gatherings in Germany.
-The Christmas festival occurs every year from 17 November until 23 December.
-This Christmas festival is responsible for a large portion of tourism every year as many people from nearby areas come to the city to drink mulled wine and hot chocolate and watch craftsmen blow glass and create art.
-The event takes place among many small wooden buildings all clustered in the middle of the city for all the citizens to enjoy.
-The event, to many visitors, has an old European feel, but is very lively.